marklogic-community/pipes/README.md

 mlDhfRoot=/my/projects/dhf
 ```

-You probably care about seciruty.
+You probably care about security.
 If you don't want to put your username and password into a plain text file, you can remove them from the properties file and instead pass them as a parameter to the Pipes jar.

 Pipes requires several backend modules to be installed on MarkLogic.
 When you run the Pipes jar for the first time, use the following: